 However, I’ll be the first to admit that this setup is not without its share of challenges.

 With about a hundred people spread across the globe, it’s difficult to foster a close-knit culture and encourage open communication.
 People often don’t feel a connection to the entity and lack an informal channel to share.

 We are actively focusing on initiatives that will encourage conversations: from a company newsletter bringing the latest on-dits from our different units across the world, as well as Google+ Communities to mentor, guide, and foster a deeper connection.

-If any of you here are dealing with the challenges of a remote team, or has questions about how this would work in practice, I’d be happy to talk, and help avoid the pitfalls that nearly got us the first time we did this!
+If any of you here are dealing with the challenges of a remote team, or has questions about how this would work in practice, you can contact us.
+I’d be happy to talk, and help avoid the pitfalls that nearly got us the first time we did this!

 At myStartUpCFO, we are proud of the supermoms that work with us, and we happily tell our clients to expect crying kids and barking dogs in the background when on a call with our teams!